tarwn/lessthandot-hugo/blogs/content/posts/2013-01-10-getting-started-with-execution-plans.md

 SELECT * FROM Sales.vStoreWithContacts
 WHERE Firstname = 'Alan'
 ```
-You’ll see some green text in the top of the Execution Plan:
+You'll see some green text in the top of the Execution Plan:

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/EP9.JPG?mtime=1357810926"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/EP9.JPG?mtime=1357810926" width="1081" height="77" /></a>